Research

 • research meets community expectations and is conducted to high standards of ethical conduct and probity.

-Support may be provided to research projects through in-kind assistance such as providing access to data, clients and staff.
+Researchers are encouraged to apply for research grant funding and/or in-kind assistance such as providing access to data, clients and staff.

 Approval process